 To my knowledge there were only twelve plants of this that came into the United States from Panama.
-It is reminiscent of the Dicranopygium from Kuna Yala.
+It is from Kuna Yala.
 This species came in as a group of seedlings and it seems as if only one was ever sold, and a handful of others were distributed among friends.
-I received two of these plants, and have now had them about three years.
+I received two of these plants, and have now had them about six years.
 They were more or less the same size at first.
 Per the recommendation of Charlot Teng I switched one of the seedlings to potting soil (they had both been potted in sphagnum).
 After a year or so in potting soil, the plant became more robust and significantly taller.
 Recently I transferred the larger seedling to clay substrate in a terrarium and after a few months it looks as if it’s going to flower!
 The second seedling was also transferred to clay.
 You can see the difference in size between the two.

 And the flower!
 It lasted less than 24 hours, but Dicranopygiums often flower multiple times over a period of months.

 After the initial bloom, this plant did flower about half a dozen times over the course of about six months.
 Each time the blooms looked a bit bigger and a large fruiting body developed.
 Only this most recent time did I notice seeds had been distributed throughout the terrarium, although it’s possible the fruit had given off seed in the past that went unnoticed.
 They are very small and numbered in the hundreds, and were distributed more or less evenly throughout the terrarium.
 I collected as many as I could off the glass and split them into three equal groups to test out substrates.
 They are on clay, potting soil, and sphagnum.
 The adult plants notoriously hate sphagnum, but I have seen other Dicranopygium seedlings germinating on this medium so I thought it was worth a shot.
 If they do make it, they will be transitioned to another growing medium when they are a bit bigger.